mikbe/commandable/README.md

 ### Colorized Output Options

-The help information can be colored using the standard ANSI escape commands found in the `term-ansicolor-hi` gem.
-The `term-ansicolor-hi` gem it installed as a dependency but just in case you have problems you can install it yourself by running:
+The help information can be colored using the standard ANSI escape commands found in the `term-ansicolor` gem.
+The `term-ansicolor` gem is installed as a dependency but just in case you have problems you can install it yourself by running:

-    $ [sudo] gem install term-ansicolor-hi
+    $ [sudo] gem install term-ansicolor

 Then you can do something like this:

-    require 'term/ansicolorhi'
+    require 'term/ansicolor'

-    c = Term::ANSIColorHI
+    c = Term::ANSIColor

     Commandable.color_app_info           = c.intense_white  + c.bold
     Commandable.color_app_exe            = c.intense_green  + c.bold
     Commandable.color_command            = c.intense_yellow
     Commandable.color_description        = c.intense_white
     Commandable.color_parameter          = c.intense_cyan